Statistics & methodology glossary

 - Review bomb

 - A coordinated effort to lower a product's review score via large numbers of 1-star reviews from newly-created or low-activity accounts.
-Detected via reviewer-behavior heuristics (n_u = 1 with σ_u undefined excludes these reviewers automatically from R1/R2/R3).
+Detected via reviewer-behavior heuristics (n_u = 1 with σ_u undefined excludes these reviewers from the aggregate automatically).

 - Reproducibility

-- The property that running Rankquant's normalization on the same inputs (reviewer ratings + source weights + published constants) produces identical outputs.
-All inputs are published; users can verify any percentile themselves by running the open-source code.
+- The property that running Rankquant's normalization on the same inputs (reviewer ratings + published constants) produces identical outputs.
+All inputs are published, and every product page shows its own intermediates (mean z-score, reviewer count, the shrinkage applied), so any percentile can be recomputed by hand from published numbers.
+The reference implementation itself is not distributed as a public repository.

 - Maximum likelihood estimation (MLE)